xuanoooooo/ai-trading-bot/README_EN.md

 > Approach AI decisions rationally, manage position sizes properly, and never blindly trust.

 ---
+There are no fees or referral codes.
+I'd be very grateful for a star on GitHub.
+-
 # 🤖 AI Trading Bot - Single Coin Per Instance (Run Multiple Instances for Multi-Coin Trading)

 ## 📖 Language Selection / 语言选择